OpenEuroLLM/oellm-autoexp/README.md

 # Execute a single sweep entry locally (no SLURM)
 python scripts/run_sweep_entry.py --sweep output/sweep.json --index 0
 ```

+### Monitoring Resume Workflow

+- Each submission writes a monitoring session file under
+  `<monitoring_state_dir>/<plan_id>.json`.
+The controller now records
+  `resolved_log_path`, `last_monitor_state`, `last_slurm_state`, and a
+  `last_updated` timestamp so resumed sessions no longer depend on `%j` or
+  array placeholders.
+- `monitor_autoexp.py` can attach directly to a session file by way of
+  `--session <plan_id>` (or `--session path/to/session.json`).
+It re-registers
+  persisted jobs with the SLURM client before the first monitoring cycle, which
+  restores accurate `squeue()` snapshots after an interruption.
+- Pass `--all` to run one monitor per session concurrently (useful when several
+  experiments are active).
+Completed sessions (no active jobs) are skipped by
+  default; add `--include-completed` if you need to re-process archived runs.
+- To rehearse the whole flow on a login node, run
+  `python scripts/tests/test_monitor_resume.py`.
+The harness plans, submits,
+  interrupts the monitor with SIGINT, and verifies that a second monitor run
+  reports restored jobs and keeps concrete log paths in the session file.

 Run `ls outputs/manifests` to inspect the manifests created by the helper scripts.